Never used to train AI

 Sort the shoebox into priority people, priority events, and everything else.
 Scan the first two stacks first so the collection becomes a manageable queue.

-Use 600 DPI on a flatbed when possible, or Google PhotoScan on a phone.
+Use 600 DPI on a flatbed when possible, or scan with the Nostalgia app.
+Glare burst handles glossy prints and album pages split into separate photos.
 Capture the reverse of every print when handwriting, dates, or places are present.

 Start with a Photo Insight recommendation.
 Compare before and after.
 Accept the Keeper when the likeness is right.
 Color is a companion view, not a mandatory final step.